josephwilk/amrita/README.md

 defmodule ExampleFacts do
   use Amrita.Sweet

-  facts "about collections of numbers" do
+  facts "about Amrita checkers" do
     fact "contains checks if an element is in a collection" do [1, 2, 4, 5] |> contains 4